-Coaching is a new discipline and one of the things that is not popular is ICF policies that they don’t recognize prior learning.
+Coaching is a new discipline and one of the things that are not popular is ICF policies that they don’t recognize prior learning.
 If you are a therapist or a teacher and you come to the coach training often we find that people want to get some credit for the training they’ve already done in their psychology course in their teaching degree.
-The ICF is quite adamant on that.
+The ICF is quite adamant about that.
 You might already be skilled in active listening but your listening within the context of the therapist and so re-learning that within the context of coaching is different.
-So you know there’s a lot more to to say but there are 3 key reasons why our school is aligned with the ICF.
+So you know there’s a lot more to say but there are 3 key reasons why our school is aligned with the ICF.

-So what we are going to do now is go to each of the guests and asked them tspecific questions directly about the ICF and then will open up for some questions from callers and I will take it from there.
+So what we are going to do now is go to each of the guests and asked them specific questions directly about the ICF and then will open up for some questions from callers and I will take it from there.

 Kathy: I think the ICF alignment is about recognizing coaching excellent.
 So as Robyn said the ICF has a very high rigorous standard and so graduating from a school like ICA who is accredited, you know you have a rigorous program.
 I know ICA has a rigorous program because I supported renewing the accreditation with the ICF.
 So first thing I think that’s important.
 For Ford its equally important the ICF is recognizes as a global governing organization.
 Global because we have coaches globally.
 But also Ford believes that their accredited coaches have to have the highest standard of professionalism, of reliability and experience.
 Most of our coaches would be required to have some type of coaching background and have graduated from a certified coach program accredited by the ICF.
 That why we’ve aligned with the ICF, because it’s just set the high standard.
 I think there’s an unsaid kind of level of excellence for coaches and your ability as a coach to want to be in an unregulated industry recognize as someone who really takes seriously the ability to coach, to have deeper level of conversations, to affect the whole person both in conversation, to understand behaviours and being able to relate, being able to ask to people for questions.
-I think there are over arching expressive idea that coaches who invested themselves with certification and accreditation really excel.
+I think there is overarching expressive idea that coaches who invested themselves with certification and accreditation really excel.

 Robyn: and yeah.
 What do you think…what do you think of a coach with something like the IAC?
 I know you won’t be going to all the other bodies that offer accreditation, but globally IAC is another governing body and it was actually founded by Thomas Leonard who initially founded the ICF.

 Kathy: well you know that’s a really great question.
 And I think it goes back to business and professional acumen.
-So key to any kind of certification is recognizing that you want to hold yourself to higher standard as a coach in the industry that we know is unregulated globally.
+So the key to any kind of certification is recognizing that you want to hold yourself to a higher standard as a coach in the industry that we know is unregulated globally.
 But also you want to introduce yourself to that client to someone who wants to invest in you.
-So you are right we have seen overtime different organization around the globe who have different kinds of credentialing criteria accreditation criteria.
+So you are right we have seen over time different organization around the globe who have different kinds of credentialing criteria accreditation criteria.
 And I think like you Robyn at ICA we are not saying “this one is better than the other” were choosing we are making the same choice as Ford and for a lot of coaches apart from myself.